 John Grant School St. George’s Drive, Caister-on-Sea, Great Yarmouth, Norfolk, NR30 5QW

-A complex needs school for pupils with severe learning difficulties, autistic spectrum disorder and profound and multiple learning difficulties.
+A complex needs school for pupils with severe learning difficulties, autistic spectrum condition and profound and multiple learning difficulties.
 Pupils are aged 3-19-years-old.

 The Parkside School College Road, Norwich, NR2 3JA